-Compulab’s new fitlet3 is a compact computer with a fanless design for silent operation and a choice of 6 to 12-watt Intel Elkhart Lake energy efficient processors based on Intel Atom architecture.
+Compulab’s new fitlet3 is a compact computer with a fanless design for silent operation and support for Intel Elkhart Lake low-power processor options.

-Designed for use as an IoT gateway or fanless industrial computer, the fitlet3 is basically a small form-factor computer that measures 5.2″ x 3.9″ x 3.4″.
-While Compulab hasn’t announced pricing yet, the company currently charges around $240 and up for a barebones fitlet2, a similar model that was first introduced in 2017.
+Designed for use as an IoT gateway or fanless industrial computer, the fitlet3 is basically a small form-factor computer that measures 5.2″ x 3.9″ x 3.4″ that’s available now for $234 and up.

 - Intel Atom x6211E – 1.3 GHz dual core, 6-watt processor

 - Intel Celeron J6412 – 2 GHz quad-core, 10-watt processor